superdianuj/gaussian_splt_blur/README.md

 ```

+## Results

 | ![Performance Comparison](performance_comp.png) |
 |:--:|
 | *Comparison of novel views and metrics of Gaussian splatting variant (BAD-Gaussians) and simple GS + deblurring models (Training time= 15K epochs)* |

+## Conclusion

+Using deblurring models with Gaussian splatting is definitely a good idea as it leads to faithful novel views reconstruction as compared to BAD-Gaussians, with relatively modest metric improvement.